LiorZ/hdac8_thesis/thesis.rst

 Discussion
 ===========

-	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins [7]_
+	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins [7]_.
-	In this study, we applied the FlexPepBind pipeline to train a predictor that will distinguish between peptide that bind HDAC8 and peptides that do not.
+	In this study, we applied the FlexPepBind pipeline to train a predictor that will distinguish between peptides that bind to HDAC8 and peptides that do not.
 Since FlexPepDock only models the interface between the two, and not the catalytic process, we assume that peptides that bind to HDAC8 are subsequently deacetylated.
 Our studies conclude that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
 This conclusion was shown to be valid on several occasions [62]_.

-..
-(DONE) ORA: do we assume this, or do we conclude this, since our results indicate that the peptide binds in an extended conformation?
-..
-LIOR: You are right, fixed.
-..

-	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accommodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
+	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accommodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was barely addressed in previous computational studies.
-	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
+	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying a much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
 Although the full optimization scheme achieved better AUC than the short minimization pipeline, it was too computationally intensive for high-throughput mode as it included (in addition to the FPDock full optimization runs) an additional clustering step.
 For that reason, we used the minimization only scheme which was a little less accurate but much faster.

-..
-(DONE) ORA: what do you mean by "in general"?
-..
-LIOR: Bad phrasing, fixed
-..

 	We have used the minimization only protocol to predict deacetylation sites on SMC3 - a protein that was confirmed to undergo deacetylation by HDAC8 - a failure to deacetylate this protein causes CdLS.
 In addition, For SMC1A - another protein that was shown to be involved in CdLS, we mapped all known mutations that lead to the disease, all known acetylation sites, and all predicted strong substrate sequences for HDAC8.
 Interestingly, we identified one site where all agree, suggesting a possible site of interaction with HDAC8, and thus a functional explanation for the involvement of SMC3 in CdLS.

-	Important emphasis should be put on the fact that the current implementation of our protocol can't distinguish whether the derived peptide is located in an exposed region of the protein.
-In the case of the SMC proteins, our protocol predicted multiple binders that are originated from regions in the protein that are probably inaccessible to the solvent.
+	Important emphasis should be put on the fact that the current implementation of our protocol cannot distinguish whether the derived peptide is located in an exposed region of the protein.
+In the case of the SMC proteins, our protocol predicted multiple binders that are originated from regions in the protein that are probably inaccessible to the solvent, or fold into a helix rather than adopting an extended conformation.
 A possible improvement to our pipeline could include a secondary structure prediction program that will be able to filter out these kinds of false positives and focus the search only on regions which are able to go through acetylation and deacetylation.

 	The interface scoring scheme was shown to be superior to all other schemes in almost all simulations.
-We hypthesize this fact is related to the up-weighting of the hack_elec score term in most simulations.
+We hypothesize that this fact is related to the up-weighting of the hack_elec score term in most simulations.
 This score term is calculated only on short range interactions - thus, it is mainly expressed in the calculation of the interface and the peptide scores that take into account *only* short range interactions.

+..
+ORA: I didn't get this argument - can you be more precise?
+Also, you should maybe write a separate paragraph about the parameters in the simulation, as opposed to a discussion of targets and CdLS. that will improve the flow and prevent surprises of sudden change of subject]

 	We conclude that this project elaborates a method for the elucidation of the substrate profile of HDAC8 with Zn cofactor.
 This pipeline can be easily applied as is to HDAC8 with an iron cofactor and subsequently to both alltogether - yielding a predictor that is able to tell if a peptide is a substrate of HDAC8 with a particular cofactor.

+[What do you conclude?
+I would rather say that it should be noted that this all is aimed at a Zn bound HDAC8 and the Fe bound version needs still to be studied, by the same scheme, by someone else].

+..
+ORA: I stopped here - I still think that the tables should be organized in a format that is easier to read and does not make you jump from table to table.
+You could do this in landscape format and include all info about a certain run in one line for example].
+Try to finish to look at all remarks, and then we can shortly discuss the supmat.]

 Supplementary Material
 =======================